Oregon–Oregon State football rivalry: Memorable games

 2017: Both the Ducks and Beavers entered this game carrying sub-par seasons.
 The Ducks stood at 6–5, while the Beavers were riding a nine-game losing streak at 1–10.
 The game was one for the history books, with Oregon rolling to a 69–10 win, setting records for the series in both points scored and margin of victory.
 It was Oregon's ninth win in the last ten meetings, and it offered a sense of revenge for the Ducks after dropping the prior year's meeting in Corvallis.
 Royce Freeman scored two rushing TDs in the first half of to break OSU's Ken Simonton's all-time Pac-12 rushing touchdown record, which stood at 59 for 16 years.
 It would mark Royce's 60th rushing touchdown for the Ducks.
 He also piled up 122 rushing yards which moved him into seventh all-time in NCAA history.

 2020: In the COVID-19 pandemic-shortened 2020 season, No. 15 Oregon entered the game with a 3–0 record to Oregon State's 1–2.
 In the game Jermar Jefferson rushed for 226 yards which is the most rushing yards ever in a game in the rivalry.
 After dropping behind by 12 entering the fourth quarter, Jermar Jefferson led the Beavers to an improbable 41–38 win on a foggy night in Corvallis in front of an empty stadium, knocking the Ducks out of playoff contention and notching the Beavers' first victory over a ranked opponent since 2014.

 2022: In the 2022 edition of the rivalry, Oregon entered the game ranked No. 9 in the country and Oregon State entered the game ranked No. 21 in the country.
-The Ducks stormed out to a 31-10 lead by the third quarter, but the Beavers, behind a potent rushing attack, scored touchdowns on all of their next four drives to take a 38-34 lead.
+The Ducks stormed out to a 31–10 lead by the third quarter, but the Beavers, behind a potent rushing attack, scored touchdowns on all of their next four drives to take a 38–34 lead.
 The Ducks then went on a time-consuming drive, but failed to convert a fourth and goal at the Oregon State 3 yard line, thus allowing Oregon State to take possession.
 The Beavers then picked up a first down and ran out the clock to complete an improbable comeback.

+2023: In the last matchup as Pac-12 conference opponents, Oregon won their 8th consecutive game of the series at home by a score of 31–7.
+The victory clinched a spot for the Ducks in the Pac-12 Championship Game.